meilisearch/meilisearch-dotnet/CONTRIBUTING.md

 ### Tests <!-- omit in TOC -->

-Meilisearch instance must be started with the specific docker-compose file in the directory:
+To run the tests locally, the Meilisearch instance must be started with the specific docker-compose file in the:

 ```bash
 docker-compose up